nugemeister/professional-readme-generator/README.md

 THEN I am taken to the corresponding section of the README

 ```

-## Link to Deployed Application

-The following link takes you to the deployed application: https://nugemeister.github.io/professional-readme-generator/
-<br></br>

 ## Finished Page for Reference

 The following image shows the web application's appearance and functionality: